kythe/kythe/kythe/typescript/SCHEMA.md

 ### VName corpus

-Project-specific, defined by the compilation unit you pass to the indexer.
+Project-specific, defined by the compilation unit passed to the indexer.

 ### VName root

-Project-specific, defined by the compilation unit you pass to the indexer.
+Project-specific, defined by the compilation unit passed to the indexer.

 ### VName path